Workshops

 Emily Devane

 Emily Devane is a writer, editor, bookseller and teacher based in Ilkley, West Yorkshire.
 She has taught workshops and courses for Comma Press, Dahlia Press, London Writers’ Café and Tracks Darlington.
 She has won the Bath Flash Fiction Award, a Northern Writers’ Award and a Word Factory Apprenticeship.
 Emily’s work has been published in Smokelong Quarterly (third place, Grand Micro Contest 2021), Best Microfictions Anthology (2021), New Flash Fiction Review, Lost Balloon, Ellipsis, New Flash Fiction Review, Janus Literary, Ambit and others.
-She is a founding editor at FlashBack Fiction.
-Last year she was shortlisted for the prestigious Mogford Prize for Food and Drink Writing, and she also won second place in the Bath Short Story Award.
+She was a founding editor at FlashBack Fiction.
+She was shortlisted for the prestigious Mogford Prize for Food and Drink Writing, and also won second place in the Bath Short Story Award.
 Emily runs regular spoken word nights and teaches at Moor Words.

 Rosaleen Lynch